 She placed protective covers over my eyes and the LED panel over my face, which rested probably six inches above my nose and, through the pinpricks of the eye covers, looked kind of like one of those technicolor light-up ceilings in a limo.
 Lots of little tiny points of blue and red lights.
 Then she placed a little buzzer in my hand that I could press if anything felt off or I needed something, asked if I wanted to do a guided meditation (why not?) and left me there for 30 minutes, listening to Auth’s recorded instructions to breathe in and out over ambient-spacey sounds created by sound therapist Nate Martinez (kind of like… Spa House music, if that existed, but without a beat).

-For a second session with LED therapy, it is $95 dollars (which, in a city where the most buzzed about facials often run you closer to $300, not including tip, feels downright reasonable).
-A monthly memberships brings it down to $75 per session, including complementary LED and cupping.
+For a second session with LED therapy, it is $95 dollars (which, in a city where the most buzzed-about facials often run you closer to $300, not including tip, feels downright reasonable).
+A monthly membership brings it down to $75 per session, including complimentary LED and cupping.

 A few days later, the pimples had all but disappeared.
 And the dark marks from the picked-at ones?
 Totally faded.
-The effect was actually remarkable, and kind of crazy considering she hadn’t actually done anything directly to them.
+The effect was actually remarkable, and kind of crazy considering she had not actually done anything directly to them.
 No squeezing, no masking or spot treating.
 Just hormonal balance.

 So I am a convert.
 Would I suggest it if you needed a really good, blackhead-destroying cleanout?
 Probably not.
 But I think I will use it in conjunction with my sort-of quarterly (OK, semi-annually … OK, completely random) facial schedule.
 It is enjoyable, accessible and effective.
 I have already booked my next appointment.